Hizoka76/keneric/README.md

 The file **/usr/lib/x86_64-linux-gnu/qt5/plugins/keneric.so** is created.

 #### From the binary :
-Extract the contents of a deb file from the ppa: **https://launchpad.net/~hizo/+archive/ubuntu/service-menus/+packages**.
+Extract the binary from the tar.gz file : **https://github.com/Hizoka76/keneric/releases/latest**.

 Move it into the folder **/usr/lib/x86_64-linux-gnu/qt5/plugins/**.